NomadArchitect/LOS-EFI/README.md

 https://www.youtube.com/@ThatOSDev/videos

 The blow list is for EFI environment at this time.
-Kernel dev will have some of this done already implemented by the time I show the actual kernel LCARS GUI world.
+Kernel dev will have some of this already implemented by the time I work with the actual kernel LCARS GUI world.
 # ** IMPLEMENTED **

 	* EFI Text